ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 requested the creation of the session.

-Upon receiving an extended CONNECT request with a `:protocol` field set to `webtransport`, the HTTP server checks if the identified resource supports WebTransport sessions.
-If the resource does not, the server SHOULD reply with status code 406 ({{Section 15.5.7 of HTTP}}).
-If it does, it MAY accept the session by replying with a 2xx series status code, as defined in
+Upon receiving an extended CONNECT request with a `:protocol` field set to `webtransport`, the HTTP server can check if the target resource ({{Section 7.1 of HTTP}}) supports WebTransport.
+If the target resource does not support WebTransport, the server SHOULD reply with status code 405 ({{Section 15.5.6 of HTTP}}).

-{{Section 15.3 of HTTP}}.
-The WebTransport server MUST verify the `Origin` header to ensure that the specified origin is allowed to access the server in question.
+When the request contains the `Origin` header, the WebTransport server MUST verify the `Origin` header to ensure that the specified origin is allowed to access the server in question.
+If the verification fails, the WebTransport server SHOULD reply with status code 403 ({{Section 15.5.4 of HTTP}}).

+If these checks, including any specific to the server and target resource, pass, the session can be accepted by replying with a 2xx series status code, as defined in {{Section 15.3 of HTTP}}.

 A WebTransport session is established when the server sends a 2xx response.
 A server generates that response from the request header, not from the contents of